Larree17/WynnguessrChallenge/README.md

 - **Mobile Optimization**: Improving experience for mobile players.

 ## Contributing
-We welcome contributions to enhance *WynnGuessr*!
+I welcome contributions to enhance *WynnGuessr*!
 To contribute:
 1. Fork the repository.
 2. Create a new branch.
 3. Make your changes and submit a pull request.

-Please follow our [contribution guidelines](link-to-contribution-guidelines) for detailed instructions.

-## License
-*WynnGuessr* is licensed under the MIT License.
-See [LICENSE](LICENSE) for more information.

 ---